Biden urges Congress to avert a rail strike

 Among the meeting participants were House Speaker Nancy Pelosi, House Republican Leader Kevin McCarthy, Senate Majority Leader Chuck Schumer and Senate Minority Leader Mitch McConnell.

 The meeting comes a day after the president urged Congress to adopt a tentative agreement between railroad workers and operators to avert a strike, which could hobble an already fragile economy.
-The House is expected to take up the measure Wednesday.
+The House is expected to vote on the measure on Wednesday.
 It is unclear whether the measure has 60 votes in the Senate in order to proceed to a vote.

 After the meeting Schumer told reporters he and McConnell had agreed to get a bill passed in the Senate "ASAP," well before the Dec.
 9 deadline.
 Asked whether he had the votes, he said, "We're working on it."